kumar1983/html5videoplayer/wphtml5player/readme.txt

 included with the framework.
 Adobe has already announced support for webm will be included into the next version of Flash.

-The framework use two kinds of syntax, the simple syntax which is limited to URL?s, poster, width and height, and the advanced syntax which uses [JSON](http://www.json.org/) which support all kinds of attributes for video and audio even if it not on the HTML5 specification, see [syntax page](http://code.google.com/p/html5videoplayer/wiki/Syntax)
+The framework use two kinds of syntax, the simple syntax which is limited to URL's, poster, width and height, and the advanced syntax which uses [JSON](http://www.json.org/) which support all kinds of attributes for video and audio even if it not on the HTML5 specification, see [syntax page](http://code.google.com/p/html5videoplayer/wiki/Syntax)